Registered Nurse to Master of Science in Nursing, Family Nurse Practitioner

 - NURS 6232 Family Nurse Practitioner 3, Professional Issues/Diagnosis/Management—All nurse practitioner students are required to pass final skills assessment with standardized patients in the simulation center.

-- Upon completion of the program students will be eligible to sit for the nationally recognized AANP or ANCC certification examination for the Family Nurse Practitioner role and population focus.
+- Upon completion of the program students are eligible to sit for the nationally recognized AANP or ANCC certification examination for the Family Nurse Practitioner role and population focus.

 Please note that students are responsible for all travel costs.
 See the University's Visiting Campus website.